AndryRafam/Airbus_Wind_Turbines/README.md

     - Test Loss: 4.78 % (over 1 epoch)

 # ACKNOWLEDGEMENT
-This little project would not be possible without Kaggle and Airbus DS GEO S.A.
+This little project would not existed without Kaggle and Airbus DS GEO S.A.
 Thank you for all your hard work and the fun during the tagging and hacking sessions.